 Q. What style and type of clothes will I need to pack?

 A. Bring T-shirts, shorts, a hat, a couple of bathing suits and a sweatshirt or light jacket for cooler evenings on deck.
 Bare feet are best on wet decks, but do pack a comfortable pair of shoes or sandals for beach days and excursions.
 Don’t forget sunscreen and a beach towel!
 Keep all prescription medications with you in your carry on.
 Cabins on tall sailing ships, while comfortable, are very compact.
 Extra space is at a premium.
 Pack light!!

 Q. Do you have space to store my luggage?

 A. Due to our limited space, you are encouraged to pack lightly and bring soft-sided luggage or a duffel bag.
-We do not have extra storage space for large hard-sided luggage.
+All luggage must be stored in your cabin during your cruise.

 Q. Should I bring snorkel gear?
 Are there opportunities for scuba diving?